Polymer/polymer/README.md

 [![Build Status](https://travis-ci.org/Polymer/polymer.svg?branch=master)](https://travis-ci.org/Polymer/polymer)

-#What to Use Polymer for and When to Use It?

-As *Taylor Savage* says in [The Polymer Summit 2015](https://www.polymer-project.org/summit) , "LEGOs are a great metaphor for the kind of things that Polymer lets you build and that Web Components lets you build.
-They're composable, modular and resusable.
-You can use the same kinds of pieces to build really incredible things."
-Polymer gives the pieces for you to build.

-You can use Polymer for any Web Application or project.
-With Polymer, you can craft your own HTML elements and add them together to create complex web applications that are scalable and maintainable.
-You can use the custom elements made by the Polymer team or mix and match these elements to make your own custom elements.
-The custom elements you create for your application are treated as any other element in a web page.
-You can use any other JavaScript code or libraries to access their properties and methods.
-With that said, you can use Polymer for anything and use it when ever you want to.
-Polymer gives you the tools to build extraodinary things in many ways and your imagination is the limit.

 Polymer lets you build encapsulated, re-usable elements that work just like HTML elements, to use in building web applications.

 ```html